AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- Error when try to use page function inside an item component: Cannot use object state that has not been initialised: MainApp.MainPage.TileMatches
 - Duplicate function name causes runtime error but no error in studio
 - Can call any element (eg a button) as a function in an action formula and no error is shown
-- Show which formula is wrong in 'Unable to display the app due to an error in a formula'
 - $itemId is a string if using index, can't do arithmetic with it unless convert
-- Error when try to use page function inside an item component: Cannot use object state that has not been initialised: MainApp.MainPage.TileMatches
 - Functions inside item components do not depend on $item $selected etc
 - P1: Item Set doesn't work in a Component - generator fails as no containingComponent at line 457
 - Components don't work with passed-in element references